technegit/gluonsoft-excel-or-word/README_EOW.md

 The use will be via rest api, after add the button will be a javascript method that is responsible for calling api rest.
 Just enter the data correctly to send to rest api.

-For execute this function is necessary attributes:
+For execute this function requires at least attributes in below:
 - eowtitles = title of table is array with alias;
 - eowdatasourcedata = datasource.data "json array";